KeanuVentura/CookingUpInsights/README.md

 **Alternative Hypothesis (H₁):** There is a difference in average recipe ratings between the two cooking time bins
 **Test Statistic:** The difference in means of average ratings between the two cooking time bins
 **Significance Level:** 5% (α = 0.05)

+The histogram below shows the distribution of differences in average ratings between the 20–30 minute and 300–400 minute cooking time bins, with the observed statistic of 0.124 marked.
+The observed difference lies far outside the permuted differences, providing strong evidence against the null hypothesis.

 <iframe
   src="assets/hypothesis_test_permutation_distribution.html"